zakhia17/ti_gui_composer/README.md

 # Tutorial to Texas Instruments GUI Composer
-by Zak Abichar

-March 8, 2024

-## About

 In this tutorial, we will build dashboard applications that interact with the microcontroller LaunchPad board.
 This tutorial is provided in two versions: the __dashboard__ version and the __v3__ version described below.